CDE will be closed on Thursday, Nov. 24 and Friday, Nov. 25 for the Thanksgiving holiday.

 High School Equivalency (HSE)

 High School Equivalency (HSE) preparation programs supports learners that want to earn a high school certificate.
-The state of Colorado allows three different tests:
+The state of Colorado allows two different tests:

-- The General Education Development The General Educational Development (GED®) Test, provided by the GED Testing Service (GEDTS®);
+- The General Education Development The General Educational Development (GED®) Test, provided by the GED Testing Service (GEDTS®) and

-- High School Equivalency Test (HiSET®), provided by Educational Testing Service (ETS); and
+- High School Equivalency Test (HiSET®), provided by Educational Testing Service (ETS)

 Integrated Education and Training (IET)